Decaffeinated Green Tea Warnings!

 Ever wonder why high grade green tea, which contains the highest level of caffeine, is more soothing to drink than lower grade tea?
 The answer is theanine.

-Scientific studies performed using electroencephalography discovered that it decaffeinates tea naturally.
-If about 8 times more is given than caffeine, the effects of caffeine is completely blunted.
+Scientific studies performed using electroencephalography discovered that theanine decaffeinates tea naturally.
+If about 8 times more (theanine?) is given (ingested?) than caffeine, the effects of caffeine are completely blunted.

-Theanine is found at the highest level in young tea buds harvested early spring.
-These highest grade tea can be purchased from reputable tea vendors selling the Chinese Dragon Well tea or the Japanese Gyokuro tea.
+Theanine is found at the highest levels in young tea buds, harvested in early spring.
+These highest grade teas can be purchased from reputable tea vendors selling Chinese Dragon Well or the Japanese Gyokuro.

 Now, this is natural decaffeination at its best.